-This very popular cylindrical shaped hand held Mexican food consists of a mix of ingredients wrapped in a flour or corn tortilla (or flat bread).
-Traditional Mexican burritos are small and contain only one or two items, such as beans and meat, but in Unites States burritos are much larger and can be loaded with a wide variety of ingredients.
-The following are some great meatless burrito combinations: flavorful, filling, and delicious!
+Burritos and tacos are some of the most traditional Mexican staple foods.
+Burritos are cylindrical shaped hand held wraps consisting of a mix of ingredients inside a flour tortilla.
+Traditional Mexican burritos are small and contain only one or two items, such as beans and meat.
+In the Unites States, however, burritos are much larger and can be loaded with a wide variety of ingredients.
+Tacos can also be made with flour tortillas, but are most commonly prepared with corn tortillas.
+As with burritos, many different meats and vegetables can be used when preparing this delicious classic dish.

 Ingredients to choose from: